microsoft/pxt-microbit/docs/errorhelper/ai-faq.md

 ### 2. What can the MakeCode Error Helper do?

 The MakeCode Error Helper sends the student's current code along with the exception details to DeepPrompt (a Microsoft Azure LLM service) along with some contextual prompt information.
-It returns a detailed analysis that explains the error in student-friendly language.
+It returns a detailed walkthrough of the error in student-friendly language.

 ### 3. What is MakeCode Error Helper's intended use?